 I'm a great New York figure.

-You know, the guy that sings in Times Square, he's not gonna become mayor either.
+Okay, you know, the guy that sings in Times Square, he's not going to become mayor either.

 Free buses, you know what a free bus with a Zoran police department is?